pd-l2ork/pd/externals/iem/iemnet/README.txt

-and abandons determinism (nobody guarantees that parallel threads are executed "in order"; thus a message in a later-spawned thread might be delivered to the socket earlier than older messages - effectively circumventing one of the promises of TCP/IP: that all packets will reappear in order; i haven't seen this behaviour of mrpeach/net in real life yet; however i don't see any countermeasurements either)
+and abandons determinism (nobody guarantees that parallel threads are executed "in order"; thus a message in a later-spawned thread might be delivered to the socket earlier than older messages - effectively circumventing one of the promises of TCP/IP: that all packets will reappear in order; users have already reported this behaviour, which makes using those objects a bit unreliable)

 on the long run compatibility with the upstream library is intended.
 (though probably not for all the cruft that is in there)